Censera/clipboard/README.md

-# Clipboard
+# clipboard

-Clipboard is a minimal CLI utility written in C. It allows you to pipe streams or pass arguments directly into an available system clipboard.
+`clipboard` is a minimal CLI utility written in C. It allows you to pipe streams or pass arguments directly into an available system clipboard.

 The utility requires `libclipboard` installed on your system.